-In this article, we discuss what exactly employee referral businesses are, why you need one, and how to create an effective referral bonus program that everyone can benefit from.
+If you are interested in learning more about employee referral bonuses, continue reading.
+In this article, we discuss what exactly employee referral bonuses are, why you need one, and how to create an effective referral bonus program that everyone can benefit from.

 What are employee referral bonuses?